Seeking Alpha vs The Motley Fool vs Morningstar vs Zacks: Which Is Best?

 You can look up any stock's Zacks Rank or look at all of the stocks on the #1 “Strong Buy” list (which you may want to buy) and the #5 “Strong Sell” list (which you may want to avoid).

-As I covered in my Zacks Premium Review, I see a few problems with the service:
+However, as I cover in my Zacks Premium Review, there are a few problems with the service:

 - The system is outdated: When the system was launched in the 1970s, Len Zacks uncovered a real market inefficiency.
 But now that everyone knows about it, that inefficiency is no longer an inefficiency — investors know how analysts' estimate revisions impact stock prices and price stocks accordingly.